 Request SSO access from Logz.io

 To kick off this process, send an email to email@example.com.
-Write that you want to set up Azure SAML SSO for Logz.io, and include your Logz.io account ID in the message.
+Write that you want to set up Azure SAML SSO for Logz.io.
+Include these items in the message:

 The Support team will respond with the connection information you’ll need to give in Azure.

 In the Azure Portal, browse to Azure Active Directory > Enterprise Applications > New application > Non-gallery application.

 In the right panel, set the Name to “Logz.io” and click Add.